Granulation tissue

 Granulation tissue is new connective tissue and microscopic blood vessels that form on the surfaces of a wound during the healing process.
 Granulation tissue typically grows from the base of a wound and is able to fill wounds of almost any size.
 Examples of granulation tissue can be seen in pyogenic granulomas and pulp polyps.
 Its histological appearance is characterized by proliferation of fibroblasts and thin-walled, delicate capillaries (angiogenesis), and infiltrated inflammatory cells in a loose extracellular matrix.

 Appearance

-Example of hypergranulation tissue from a cut on a finger.
+Example of hypergranulating tissue from a cut on a finger.

 During the migratory phase of wound healing, granulation tissue is: